davetgerrard/kanute/TestFolder/reports/example.md

 # Compare results across versions

-The above list has all the information to check whether any two tests produced the same input, or not.
+The above list has all the information to check whether any two tests produced the same output, or not.
 The default behaviour of _compareTests_ is to check for concordance between versions __within__ one piece of software.

 ```r